capslocky/WcfSoapLogger/README.md

 * **Fiddler**
 [Link 1](https://www.telerik.com/fiddler)
 [Link 2](https://www.telerik.com/fiddler/fiddlercore)
-Fiddler - external proxy application
+external proxy application
-FiddlerCore - to check

 ## Contributing ##
 If you find this project useful you are welcome to make it better!
 Feel free to contact me if you have any ideas, questions or concerns.
-[Roadmap](/docs/Roadmap.md).
+Also see [issues](/issues).